shasibhusanJena/AWS-Solutions-Architect-Associate/README.md

     - **Amazon Comprehend** : natural language processing (NLP) to find **meaning and insights in text**.
     - **Amazon Comprehend Medical** - This service is specifically built for natural language processing for medical text.
 It can identify medication names, dosages, symptoms etc. from unstructured clinical text.
+    - **Amazon App Mesh** it easy to run services by providing consistent visibility and network traffic controls for every service.
     - **Amazon SageMaker** - Fully managed service for developer, data scientist for Build ML model.
     - **Amazon Forecast** - use ML to deliver accurate forcast.
     - **Amazon Kendra** - fully managed document search service, extract answer from document , it read files ,PDF from